MicrosoftDocs/winrt-api/windows.ui.core/corewindow_pointercursor.md

 ## -description

-Gets or sets the cursor used by the app.
+Gets or sets the pointer cursor used by the app.

 ## -property-value

-The app's cursor.
+The pointer cursor used by the app.

 ## -remarks